r4dixx/discord-quotebot/docs/README.md

 ***

-## 👨‍💻 Available commands

-There are two types of commands.
+## 👀 About

+This is a quote bot written in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and using [Discord.js](https://discord.js.org/) as a client.<br />
+The goal of this project is to make it both extensible and easy to add to your Discord server.

+Basic rights (read/add) are available to everyone.<br />
-The most basic are available to everyone:
+Advanced commands (edit/delete) are available to selected users called "captains".

-- Get a random quote → `/quote`
-- Save a quote → `/save` your_quote
-- Display help message → `/help`
-- Test → `/ping`

-The more advanced (i.e. touchy) commands are available to selected users called "captains".
-I called this privilege level that way to avoid any confusion with the term "server admins".
+> I called this privilege level that way to prevent any confusion with the term "server admins".
 Captains are not server admins, server admins are not captains.

-Here are the available commands for captains:

-- Edit last saved quote → `/edit` `last` new_quote
-- Edit chosen quote → `/edit` `item` old_quote new_quote
-- Delete last saved quote → `/delete` `last`
-- Delete chosen quote → `/delete` `item` quote_to_delete

-All these commands can be customized in [config.json](../src/config.json)
+Every commands and outputs can be customized heavily in [config.json](../src/config/config.json) as presented [here](#-customize-the-bot).<br />
+Head to the [Usage](#-usage) section for more info.

 ## 🏁 Preliminary steps